Stryder91/ktr-msc-ls1/README.md

 I didn't implement the allowance of users to share their business cards due to a lack of time.
 In order to do this, i would implement some "joints" while retrieving data from 'cards' collection.

-Thank You for the Test
+Thank You for the Test - by Lionel TRAN